balena-io/debugging-masterclass/README.md

 issue.
 A couple of examples
 of issues which are misattributed to :

-* Failure to download application service updates - usually because there is an underlying network problem, or possibly issues with free space
+* Failure to download release service updates - usually because there is an underlying network problem, or possibly issues with free space
 * Failure to start service containers - most commonly customer services exit abnormally (or don't have appropriate error checking) although a full